Machine Learning on Heterogeneous, Edge, and Quantum Hardware for Particle Physics (ML-HEQUPP): Physics Applications

 Possible handles for reducing data volume include hit timing and pixel cluster shape.
 Selections based on hit timing alone, while possible with offline reconstruction and calibrations, cannot be implemented with sufficient precision online.
-Pixel cluster shapes, which are sensitive to the trajectory of the incident particle shape, must be incorporated.
-Particles produced in collisions tend to produce clusters with shapes and sizes consistent with the expected incident angle, smaller in the central region where particles are perpendicular to the sensor, and longer in the forward region where particles traverse at larger angles.
-In contrast, the majority of BIB pixel hits are caused by low energy $10~\mathrm{MeV}$ electrons looping parallel to the beamline.
-BIB clusters tend to be longer than signal regardless of their position in the detector~\cite{MAIA:2025hzm,Andreetto:2025mrd}.
+However, signal particles produce clusters whose size follows the incident angle (e.g. short in the central region and longer forward) whereas most BIB hits come from $\sim10\,\mathrm{MeV}$ electrons curling along the beamline and form elongated clusters largely independent of detector position~\cite{MAIA:2025hzm,Andreetto:2025mrd}.
 Several promising efforts to demonstrate data reduction based on pixel cluster shapes are ongoing.
-Simple selections on pixel cluster size have been demonstrated to reject approximately $20{-}30\%$ of pixel clusters from BIB with $<5\%$ signal cluster loss, depending on the pixel detector layer.
-Because larger clusters are preferentially rejected, this strategy results in an overall bandwidth reduction of up to $50\%$.
+Simple selections on pixel cluster size have been demonstrated to reject approximately $20{-}30\%$ of pixel clusters from BIB with $<5\%$ signal cluster loss, resulting in an overall bandwidth reduction of up to $50\%$.
 Preliminary studies using a digital neural network for cluster classification further enhance background rejection with moderate signal efficiency loss.
 These studies exploit features such as the cluster charge profile or charge image, using lower-level simulation inputs, and are inspired by the \textit{smartpixels} concept~\cite{Yoo:2023lxy,Parpillon:2025tlm,Swartz:2002kda}.
 Sensor-level optimizations are also being explored; for example, increased sensor thickness may improve signal–background separation~\cite{Shekar:2025nun}.
 Together, these efforts motivate continued development of detailed simulations and hardware–algorithm co-design tools to fully exploit data reduction capabilities at the front end.